 Sisters who lived with Sister Jane remember her as a genuinely good person, a loyal friend, and a delight to be with.
 Her sense of humor was characterized by an unusual ability to laugh at herself which made her eminently teaseable.
 She often told the story on herself of how one day a huge dog entered the crowded schoolyard and grabbed one of the boys by the seat of his pants.
 Sister Jane called out, “Let him bite you, dear, until I get the other children inside.”
 She had to overcome her enormous fear of dogs and return to rescue the boy!

 By the early 1960s other illnesses prevented her from continuing her teaching ministry.
-She returned to St. Ann’s in St. Louis to help in the kitchen and do the bookkeeping.
+She returned to St. Louis at St. Ann’s School to help in the kitchen and do the bookkeeping.
 At the time Mother Mary Coleman wrote that although Sister Jane’s duties would be light “we feel that her spirit will add much to the happiness of the house.”

 When Sister retired to Monrovia in 1967 she wrote to Mother Mary Coleman describing her various ministries of tutoring and visiting City of Hope, and noted: “With it all, I find time for quiet periods.
 I need prayer, as I, for one cannot find God simply by service.”